typealiased/mockingbird/README.md

 ).wasCalled()
 ```

-It’s possible to verify that an invocation was called a specific number of times with a call matcher.
+It’s also possible to verify that an invocation was called a specific number of times with a call matcher.

 ```swift
 verify(bird.getName()).wasNeverCalled()             // n = 0